Bharath Subramaniyam: Chess career

-He completed his 3rd IM norm in June 2019, at the age of 11 years and 8 months.
+He completed his 3rd IM norm in June 2019 at the age of 11 years and 8 months.
 The title was officially ratified by FIDE in September of the same year.

-In January 2022 Bharath earned his third and final GM norm to become India's 73rd grandmaster at the age of 14, by scoring 7.5/9 at the Vergani Cup Open in Cattolica, Italy, and raising his live rating above 2500.
-As of May 29th 2022, he is the youngest Indian grandmaster.
+In January 2022, Bharath earned his third and final GM norm to become India's 73rd grandmaster at the age of 14 by scoring 7.5/9 at the Vergani Cup Open in Cattolica, Italy, and raising his live rating above 2500.
+As of July 8, 2025, he is the youngest Indian grandmaster and he has been so for last 3.5 years since he became grandmaster.